Zoning

 The Purpose of Zoning

-Zoning in the City of Hagerstown is intended to promote the public health, safety, and welfare of all citizens by regulating the use of land and structures on the land.
+Zoning in the City of Hagerstown regulates the use of land and structures to promote the public health, safety, and welfare of all citizens.

-The city is divided into various zoning districts for the purpose of directing certain types of land use activities into specific areas of the city.
-There are a variety of residential, commercial, mixed-use, and industrial classifications, as well as special overlay districts for conversion of non-residential properties, planned developments, and historic districts.
+The city is divided into various zoning districts to direct certain land-use activities into specific areas.
+There are a variety of residential, commercial, mixed-use, and industrial classifications, as well as special overlay districts for the conversion of non-residential properties, planned developments, and historic districts.
 The following are the zoning districts in the city:

 • AT – Agricultural Transition.

-Allows limited residential, some limited Ag-related commercial, and whatever farming was occurring on the land when the property annexed into the city.
-At present we have one AT zoned property and it is a single-family home on Jefferson Blvd.
+It allows limited residential, some limited Ag-related commercial, and whatever farming was occurring on the land when the property was annexed into the city.
+At present, we have one AT-zoned property, a single-family home on Jefferson Blvd.

 • RMOD – Residential, Moderate Density.

-Single-family and two-family neighborhoods on the outer edges of the city (e.g., North End, South End, Greenwich Park, outer part of the West End, Carroll Heights).
+Single-family and two-family neighborhoods on the city's outer edges (e.g., North End, South End, Greenwich Park, outer part of the West End, Carroll Heights).

 • RH – Residential, High Density.

-Higher density residential neighborhood which allows all types of housing but has typically been where new apartment complexes are built (e.g., Cortpark, Longmeadow Apartments, Bradford Manor, Summerland Manor, The Reserve at Collegiate Acres, Kenley Village, etc.).
+A higher-density residential neighborhood that allows all types of housing but has typically been where new apartment complexes are built (e.g., Cortpark, Longmeadow Apartments, Bradford Manor, Summerland Manor, The Reserve at Collegiate Acres, Kenley Village, etc.).

 • RO – Residential Office.

-Fairly high density residential with some office mixed-in district.
-Usually an area with large old homes that have been converted to apartments or offices (e.g., N. Potomac Street north of Church Street, King Street, S. Potomac Street south of Baltimore Street).
+Relatively high density residential with some office mixed-in district.
+Usually an area with large old homes converted to apartments or offices (e.g., N. Potomac Street north of Church Street, King Street, S. Potomac Street south of Baltimore Street).

-.
-The downtown area.
-Allows mixing in a dense manner of residential, commercial, and light manufacturing uses in the same neighborhood.
+The downtown area allows dense mixing of residential, commercial, and light manufacturing uses in the same neighborhood.

 • N-MU – Neighborhood Mixed-Use.